Faith No More Albums Ranked in Order of Awesomeness

 But it wasn't until Patton came on in 1988 that the group found its true voice.

-They were already wildly experimental in their blend of funk and metal, but Patton infused his preternatural range and vocal dexterity into their sound beginning with 1989’s The Real Thing.
-From there, Faith No More became instantly vital in setting the stage for metal and alternative in the ’90s and beyond.
+They were already wildly experimental in their blend of funk and metal, but Patton infused his preternatural range and vocal dexterity into their sound beginning with 1989's The Real Thing.
+From there, Faith No More became instantly vital in setting the stage for metal and alternative in the '90s and beyond.
 Although they went their separate ways in 1998, guitarist Jon Hudson, keyboardist Roddy Bottum, bassist Billy Gould and drummer Mike Bordin joined Patton again in 2009 for a series of high-profile shows.
-Now, they’ve brought us their long-awaited seventh album.
+Now, they've brought us their long-awaited seventh album.
 Where does it rate compared to their others?
-You’ll have to click in the gallery above a couple times to find out.
+You'll have to read below a couple times to find out.